 Technical Advantages of a Health Care Blockchain

-Since the health blockchain will be created as an open-source software, it will be peer reviewed by skilled experts and will be dependable and robust under strenuous circumstances that cannot be matched by closed, propriety software.
-Open-source products promote innovation in the applications market, thus providing a huge benefit to health care providers and individuals with the availability of a wide-range of application choices which could be matched to their specific needs and requirements.
+Since the health blockchain will be created as open-source software, it will be peer-reviewed by skilled experts and will be dependable and robust under strenuous circumstances that cannot be matched by closed, propriety software.
+Open-source products promote innovation in the applications market, thus providing a huge benefit to health care providers and individuals with the availability of a wide range of application choices which could be matched to their specific needs and requirements.

 The blockchain would operate on widely used and trusted commodity hardware, which provides the largest amount of useful computation at a low price.
 It the most economical and efficient architecture for genomic research.
 Extra hardware space would be shared with health researchers to promote faster discovery of innovative drugs and treatments.